dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * learning from past experiences so i can help avoid pitfalls from the past
 * this will be the best cs98 to date
 * starter projects can be helpful but also dangerous, too complex sometimes (eval starter projects)
+* having that experience and confidence that you too can be a startup founder
+* a builder of worlds

 ---